 Lululemon is not very open about their environmental record and I suspect there’s a reason for that — so if you’re looking for a truly eco mat, skip lululemon and explore the other mats on this list.

 The $5-15 mat at your local TK / TJ Maxx / Winners or other discount retailer is always an option if you’re on a tight budget.
 These mats are usually made of cheap, questionable material, so keep that in mind.
 You’ll be putting your bare skin on the mat several times a week, so you don’t want it to be made with toxic material.

 Keep in mind, too, that cheap mats start to disintegrate really quickly, so the money you “save” initially will likely get sucked up by buying a new mat every few months.

 And of course, the harm to the environment from this kind of “disposable” mat is terrible.

 If you can’t afford a decent yoga mat, I’d suggest getting a yoga towel or a thin travel yoga mat and laying it on top of the yoga mats where you practice.
 This will still gives you your own space to practice on but costs much less.

 Another idea is to ask at your local studio.
 Studios often have mats gathering dust in their lost and found and they should be more than happy to give you one if it’s not claimed by the owner.

 The Eco-Friendly Yoga Mat I Use (and LOVE)

-During our 7 years of nomadic life, Jane and I could only carry thin travel yoga mats.
-However, we moved to Bali this year, and immediately ordered our new Liforme Yoga Mats!
+During our 8 years of nomadic life, Jane and I could only carry thin travel yoga mats.
+However, when we moved to Bali this year, and immediately ordered our new Liforme Yoga Mats!